matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 Other than during non-gappy incremental syncs, timeline events that have other events relate to them should include the aggregation of those related events in the `m.relations` property of their unsigned data.
+This process is referred to as "bundling", and the aggregated relations included via this mechanism are called "bundled aggregations".

-These are called bundled aggregations, and by sending a summary of the relations, avoids us having to always send lots of individual relation events to the client.
+By sending a summary of the relations, bundling avoids us having to always send lots of individual relation events to the client.